 What we use your information for

-We may pass collective information about the use of our website, our products and services, general violation rate data and site attendance data to third parties but this will not include information that can be used to identify you and will in all instances be anonymised and not referable to any personal data.
+We may pass collective information about the use of our website, our products and services, general violation rate data and site attendance data to third parties but this will not include information which can be used to identify you and will in all instances be anonymised and not referable to any personal data.

 We will disclose your information if we are required to by law.
 We may disclose your information to enforcement authorities if they ask us to, or to a third party in the context of actual or threatened legal proceedings, provided we can do so without breaching data protection laws.

 When we send a PCN to the Registered Keeper, they may pass information to us about the identity of the driver of the vehicle at the date and time of the parking event.

 You have the right to make the following requests about personal data we may hold: